Nothing beats a good old brekkie burrito, except a low carb breakfast burritos that is!

 - 1/2 Cup Salsa

-- Bring a pot of water large to boil (large enough to submerge your head of cabbage).
+- Bring a pot of water to a boil (large enough to submerge your head of cabbage).

 - Optional: Once leaves are cool enough to handle, use a small knife to remove some of the core's thickness by dragging the blade over the top of the core.

-- Meanwhile, cook the bacon in a large skillet over medium-low heat.
+- Meanwhile, cook the bacon (8 slices) in a large skillet over medium-low heat.